Struct SwiftAmt

 Indicates whether the Value is less than zero.

-public readonly bool IsNegative { get; }
+public bool IsNegative { get; }

 Property Value